How we support carers

 Triangle of Care

-The Triangle of Care is a self-assessment tool for mental health service providers developed by the Carers’ Trust.
+The Triangle of Care is a self-assessment tool for service providers developed by the Carers’ Trust.
 It’s based on the principle that care is improved by having good working relationships between the service user, the mental health professional and the carer.

 It helps services think about how they can engage and support carers more effectively, and promote a ‘carer aware’ culture on our hospital wards and in our teams.